OpenCTI-Platform/opencti/docs/docs/administration/csv-mappers.md

 In the creation or edition form, hit the button __Test__ to open a dialog.
 Select a sample CSV file and hit the __Test__ button.

-The code block contains the raw result of the parsing attempt, in form of a STIX 2.1 bundle in JSON format.
+The code block contains the raw result of the parsing attempt, in the form of a STIX 2.1 bundle in JSON format.

 You can then check if the extracted values match the expected entities and relationships.